Substra/substra-documentation/docs/source/contributing/code-of-conduct.rst

 ===========

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting opensource@github.com, which is a shared team inbox.
-If the incident involves someone who receives that shared inbox, you can contact an individual maintainer (@bkeepers or @nayafia) at `GitHub username` + `@github.com`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting squad-federated-learning@owkin.com, which is a shared team inbox.
+If the incident involves someone who receives that shared inbox, you can contact an individual maintainer.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.